emtii/awesome-spryker/README.md

 - [Spryker Hackathon Q1 2016][39] - 48 Slides Bird's eye view.
 - [E-Commerce Frameworks are a real option][40] - Marcel Hild from About You explained advantages of Spryker at code.talks 2015.

+### Reddit
+- [Does anyone have experiences with spryker (commerce framework)?][58] - Interesting conversation between CTO Fabian and some devs, give some insights about ideas behind patterns used in spryker.

 ### Videos
 - [Spryker commerce framework in a nutshell][36] - Fabian explains Spryker at code.talks 2016 commerce special.

 ### Blogs
 - [Tech Blog on Medium][35] - Looks like its a deprecated blog, but still interesting content there.
 - [Static Analysis][53] - Shopsys, Spryker & Sylius under Static Analysis.
+- [Load Test from 2016][37] - Quite old but the only official announced load test so far.

 ### Stories
 - [How to Smoothly Release Split Repositories][10] - Nice insights in git sub tree.